 Along with the traditional diplomatic channels, we are experiencing the rise of self-

-Next to the traditional diplomatic channels, we are experiencing today the upcoming of self-organized transnational citizen networks.
-Next to physical encounters and dedicated physical spaces of representation such as embassies, digital networks are revolutionizing transnational communication.
+Along with physical encounters and dedicated physical spaces of representation such as embassies, digital networks are revolutionizing transnational communication.

-Next to the caring for international relations in the longue durée, acceleration and disruptive developments demand extremely speedy respond reactions.
+Along with the caring for international relations in the longue durée, acceleration and disruptive developments demand extremely speedy respond reactions.